 WHAT YOU SHOULD KNOW:

-Dehydration is a condition that happens when your body does not have enough fluid.
-You may become dehydrated if you do not drink enough water, lose too much fluid, or both.
+Dehydration is a condition that develops when your body does not have enough fluid.
+You may become dehydrated if you do not drink enough water or lose too much fluid.
 Fluid loss may also cause loss of electrolytes (minerals), such as sodium.

 AFTER YOU LEAVE:

 Follow up with your primary healthcare provider (PHP) as directed:

 Write down your questions so you remember to ask them during your visits.